li-wei-ta/Sudoku/README.md

 # Sudoku

-Implemented a sudoku solver solution in C++ using backtracking algorithm
+Implemented a sudoku solver solution in C++ using backtracking algorithm and pointers.